Liberdus/client-testing/README.md

 6. Run automated tests against the web client.

-   * Install Playwright brower binaries and their dependencies with:
+   * Install Playwright browser binaries and their dependencies with:

      ```bash
      npx playwright install --with-deps